Employee Discrimination Lawyer FAQs

 Is my employer required to give me a reason for firing me?

 No. Ohio is an at-will employment state.
 That means that unless you have a contract of employment, your employer can fire you for any reason or no reason, as long as it is not an otherwise-illegal reason, for instance discrimination or retaliation.
 Your employer is generally not required to give you a reason for firing you in Ohio.
 However, if your employer refuses to give you a reason, or if the reason your employer gives you seems suspicious, you should consider whether the employer’s true motivation is discrimination or retaliation.
+You might need help from Cleveland wrongful termination lawyers.

 If I am a tipped employee, am I entitled to minimum wage?